 Rocky Road Chocolate Candy

 Total Time 20 minutes

 This no-bake Candy Recipe is just as good as Rocky Road Fudge with way less work!
-Make a rocky road ice cream candy with just 3 simple ingredients.
+Enjoy all the delightful flavors of Rocky Road Ice Cream, but in a tasty chocolate candy!

+Rocky Road Chocolate Candy